The Ear Lab The Ear Lab

 Population context (where most tinnitus pitches sit)

 Bars: self-reported tinnitus pitch distribution from clinical samples (Henry et al. 2013, BTA tinnitus registry summaries).
-Your match shown in cyan.
+Your match shown in teal.

 How this tool works